 Reports and Go4Schools

 We will report on student progress every term.

 Reports will be made available to students and parents through Go4Schools.
 They can be accessed by clicking on the icon below:

 Parents are actively encouraged to discuss the report carefully with their child, highlighting areas for improvement and considering action points for further progression.
 Where there is a corresponding parents’ evening, this should be done with the support of the Class Teacher.

-Form Tutors will ensure that this process is also completed in Form Time, with action points being formally recorded in Student Planners.
+Form Tutors will ensure that this process is also completed in Form Time, with action points being formally recorded.
 These action points will then be reviewed and adjusted at the next reporting cycle.

 Individual student progress is reviewed both by subject areas and the Pastoral Team with a view to celebrating success and to address underachievement.
 Should a student not be making expected progress then an intervention will be put in place.
 Where a student is consistently exceeding their Target Grades, then these will be reviewed and, if appropriate, increased (see above).

 The Office of Qualifications and Examinations Regulation (Ofqual) is currently introducing new reformed GCSEs.
 These will have more content, a higher focus on literacy, and in most cases will be assessed through examination only.
 In addition, the grades awarded will be from 9 to 1, instead of A* to G.

 The reformed GCSEs for English and mathematics are already in place and our current Year 11s will be the first cohort to sit these examinations.
 With the exception of Design Technology, our current Year 10 students will be the first cohort to sit the new GCSEs in all subject areas.
 From September 2018, only the revised GCSE specifications or a government approved high value vocational qualification will be taught in all subject areas.

 For information on the new GCSE gradings, please view the DfE’s guide for parents.